facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 When we use RabbitMQ and our project is in PHP, we have to run a Consumer and we could encounter some common and still unresolved problems.

 In order to implement RabbitMQ in the project, there are different ready to use packages, especially when we use a framework like Symfony or Laravel.
-Usually these packages provides the full needed integration for the AMQP protocol so, we can easily configure it and create a Producer, a Consumer and then, we have to create a little script that will supervisor the PHP process in order to make sure that all our consumers are running.
+Usually these packages provide the full integration needed for the AMQP protocol, so we can easily configure it and create a Producer and a Consumer; then, we have to create a little script that will supervise the PHP process in order to make sure that all our consumers are running.

 # Consumer